ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/rpi-emulate-ieng6.md

 [cs30fxx@ieng6-240]:~:2$ cp ../public/images/* ./images/

 ```
+Note: The images are failry large.
+So, it will take a while for the copy to complete.
+Be patient.
+If you get a disk quota error, let us know and we will increase your disk space.

 * Step 3: Copy a script to run the emulator from the public directory and to find available ports